-Lesley Palmer has been the Programme Manager of VIDEA for 9 years.
+Lesley Palmer has been the Programme Manager of VIDEA for 14 years.
 Lesley’s background is in Women’s Studies.
-She hails from Omemee Ontario and moved to BC after exploring her 20’s in Halifax-DJ’ing and working in a vegan restaurant.
+She hails from Omemee, Ontario and moved to BC after exploring her 20’s in Halifax-DJ’ing and working in a vegan restaurant.
 In her time at VIDEA, Lesley has managed both International Youth Internship programmes, as well as Aboriginal Youth Internship programmes.
-Lesley lives in Victoria, with her jazz-drummer partner Kelby, daughter Juna and cat Maia.
+Lesley believes that it’s time to re-imagine and re-create the way we live in the world.
+It’s time to dismantle old systems, to listen, unlearn, learn, and fight for justice.
+Lesley lives in Victoria, with her jazz-drummer partner Kelby and daughter Juna.
 Lesley has a passion for Organic, vegan, fair trade, junk food.

-Hillary Ronald is VIDEA’s Project Coordinator and has been on the team since 2014 when she completed her practicum with VIDEA before graduating from UVic with a focus in Social Justice later that year!
+Hillary Ronald is VIDEA’s Youth Programmes Manager and has been on the team since 2014 when she completed her practicum with VIDEA before graduating from UVic with a focus in Social Justice later that year!
 Hillary leads our Indigenous Youth Programming and other central VIDEA projects and programs.
+Hillary is most passionate about climate justice and how it intersects with basically everything.
 Although always a prairie girl, Hillary happily now makes her home in Victoria enjoying the plethora of available coffee options (fair trade of course) and used bookstores!